 Coronavirus Prevention and Response (CPR) Grants

-The Mat-Su Health Foundation (MSHF) is offering Coronavirus Prevention and Response (CPR) grants of up to $50,000 to Mat-Su nonprofit organizations.
+The Mat-Su Health Foundation (MSHF) is offering Coronavirus Prevention and Response (CPR) grants of up to $50,000 to eligible Mat-Su nonprofit organizations.
 These unrestricted grants are designed to support local nonprofits as they address unplanned expenses and/or lost revenue relating to the COVID-19 coronavirus pandemic.
+Please review our grant guidelines here.
 Applications submitted under this program will receive expedited handling.
 Assistance securing a line of credit is also available.
 These are one-time grants.
 If an organization has already received a CPR grant and needs additional assistance, they should contact their MSHF program officer or Tracy Kalytiak, program associate.

 Each CPR grant application is evaluated by MSHF program staff and prioritized as follows:

 - Operational funding, supplies, equipment and other program costs for nonprofit organizations that are trying to minimize exposure for high risk groups while meeting their basic needs*.

 - Operational funding, supplies, equipment and other program costs for nonprofit organizations that are working to secure basic needs for all residents (i.e. food banks, homeless prevention program utility and rent payments).

 - (NEW) Operational funding, supplies, equipment and other program costs for licensed nonprofit organizations that are providing childcare and early learning services.

 - (NEW) Operational funding, supplies and equipment and other program costs for nonprofit organizations supporting social connections and positive support activities for youth.

 * Basic needs are defined as food security, housing, physical and behavioral health care, toiletries, baby supplies, and transportation for these services and to and from employment.